RoostiqueTheMan/TestWork/README.md

 Go to directory with project

-## Running the Application with Docker Compose
+## Running the Application with Docker Compose locally (on your host-machine)

 To run the application using Docker Compose, ensure you have Docker and Docker Compose installed on your machine.
 Follow these steps: